-This management's discussion and analysis ("MD&A") of Burin Gold Corp. (formerly Bonavista Resources Corp.). (the "Company" or "Burin Gold") is for the nine months ended September 30, 2022, is dated as of on November 28, 2022.
+This management's discussion and analysis ("MD&A") of Burin Gold Corp. (formerly Bonavista Resources Corp.). (the "Company" or "Burin Gold") is for the year ended December 31, 2022, is dated as of on April 21, 2023.

 This MD&A has been prepared with reference to National Instrument 51-102 - Continuous Disclosure Obligations of the Canadian Securities Administrators.
-This MD&A was prepared by management and should be read in conjunction with the unaudited condensed financial statements for the three and nine months ended September 30, 2022 and with the audited financial statements for the year ended December 31, 2021, and the related notes thereto.
+This MD&A was prepared by management and should be read in conjunction with the audited financial statements for the year ended December 31, 2022, and the related notes thereto.
 The financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS").
 Financial information presented in this MD&A is presented in Canadian dollars unless otherwise indicated.